himavarshini/learning/cpp/README.md

 struct var v[2];

-to finding the number of elements in this above v[2], we do.
+// to find the number of elements in this above v[2], we do.

 num_elem = sizeof(v) / sizeof(v[0]);